Peach Shortbread Cookies incorporate peach preserves in the cookies and the glaze for a sweet twist on traditional shortbread!

 Shortbread is pretty magical, isn’t it?
 I love how just a few ingredients come together quickly to make such a lovely, simple cookie.
 It’s one of my favorite things to make for those very reasons.
 But also, I love that I always have what I need in my kitchen to make a batch.

 Those preserves are mixed into softened butter which is then frozen before getting mixed into a simple mixture of flour, sugar, and salt.
-In the spirit of full disclosure, I must tell you that it takes a bit of effort to get the frozen butter mixed into the flour mixture.
-Just be patient with it.
-It will get easier to mix as it warms up a bit.

 These are really lovely cookies, even without the glaze.
 The peach flavor isn’t strong, but rather it’s there in a more subtle capacity.
 You’ll likely get more peach in the finishing flavor of the cookie than while you’re eating it.

 When it comes to simple, pretty cookies, it’s tough to beat these Peach Shortbread Cookies.
 And how wonderful that they’re easy to make, too!